 First the Grand National on April 23, then the Maryland Hunt Cup on April 30.
 Two winning performances for Blythe Miller-Davies and Private Attack.
 Yet the circumstances made it all the more dramatic.

 Miller-Davies—former champion jump jock, mother, and trainer—had retired from riding races more than eight years ago.
 Mark Beecher was to ride Sportsmans Hall’s Private Attack in the Grand National for trainer Alicia Murphy, but was having visa problems in Ireland.
 Murphy turned to Miller-Davies, and the pair won by a neck.

 Meanwhile, Miller-Davies had been training her husband’s horse Fort Henry which she had intended to ride in the Maryland Hunt Cup one week later.
-The Grand National win changed those plans, and husband Joe Davies, a former three-time winner of the Maryland Hunt Cup, graciously scratched his horse so his wife could ride Private Attack in that race.To read more, a subscription is needed: Click here to subscribe
+The Grand National win changed those plans, and husband Joe Davies, a former three-time winner of the Maryland Hunt Cup, graciously scratched his horse so his wife could ride Private Attack in that race.To read more, a subscription is required.
+Log in or click here to subscribe.